MicrosoftDocs/appcenter-docs/docs/general/roadmap.md

 * Azure Active Directory (AAD) support – Reuse your existing Active Directory Groups to grant access in App Center.
 * User metrics for distribution groups.
 * Publishing MAM wrapped iOS apps to the Intune store.
+* Two-factor authentication for Apple App Store – connect to the Apple App Store with Apple IDs that have two-factor authentication enabled.

 ## Crashes service